Durham Coast Line: Amalgamations and the creation of a through route

-The Clarence had struggled financially, almost continuously since its construction began, and so the more successful Stockton & Hartlepool Railway took out a 21-year lease on it in 1844 which became permanent in 1851.
-The two companies were then formally amalgamated together and with the West Hartlepool Harbour & Dock Company on 17 May 1853, to form the West Hartlepool Harbour & Railway.
+The Clarence Railway had struggled financially, almost continuously since its construction began, and so the more successful Stockton and Hartlepool Railway took out a 21-year lease on it in 1844 which became permanent in 1851.
+The two companies were then formally amalgamated together and with the West Hartlepool Harbour and Dock Company on 17 May 1853, to form the West Hartlepool Harbour and Railway (WHH&R).

-Meanwhile, as part of its expansion, Newcastle & Darlington Junction Railway had taken over the BJR on 1 September 1844, and then purchased the D&SR in 1846.
-Following its amalgamation with the Great North of England Railway, the Newcastle & Darlington Junction Railway became the York & Newcastle Railway, and took out a lease on the HD&R before both became part of the York, Newcastle & Berwick Railway under an Act of 22 July 1848.
-Finally, in 1854, the YN&BR, LNR, and York & North Midland Railway were amalgamated to form the North Eastern Railway which eventually absorbed the WHH&R in 1865.
+Meanwhile, as part of its expansion, Newcastle and Darlington Junction Railway had taken over the BJR on 1 September 1844, and then purchased the D&SR in 1846.
+Following its amalgamation with the Great North of England Railway, the Newcastle and Darlington Junction Railway became the York and Newcastle Railway, and took out a lease on the HD&R before both became part of the York, Newcastle and Berwick Railway (YN&BR) under the York, Newcastle, and Berwick Railway (Hartlepool Dock and Railway, &c.
+Leasing) Act 1848 (11 & 12 Vict. c. lxxxi) of 22 July 1848.
+Finally, in 1854, the YN&BR, LNR, and York and North Midland Railway were amalgamated to form the North Eastern Railway (NER) which eventually absorbed the WHH&R in 1865.
 Thus, from 1865, one company was in control of the whole through route between Middlesbrough, Hartlepool, Sunderland and Newcastle, although the lines remained largely unconnected.

-Londonderry, Seaham & Sunderland Railway No. 21, at the front of what is likely an LS&SR passenger train, during the final years of the line's independence in the 1890s.
+Londonderry (Seaham to Sunderland) Railway No. 21, at the front of what is likely an LSSR passenger train, during the final years of the line's independence in the 1890s.

 Thus a series of improvements were initiated by the NER to better integrate is fragmented network.
-For the DCL, one of the first of these saw the construction of a new curve to link the ex-LNR Stockton branch to the former network of Stockton & Darlington Railway (absorbed by the NER in 1863), which linking Middlesbrough to lines towards Stockton and Hartlepool.
+For the DCL, one of the first of these saw the construction of a new curve to link the ex-LNR Stockton branch to the former network of Stockton and Darlington Railway (absorbed by the NER in 1863), which linking Middlesbrough to lines towards Stockton and Hartlepool.
 Combined with the 1873 realignment of the south to east curve at Norton Junction, which eased the severity of its curvature, this massively improved the connections between Hartlepool and the rest of the Teesside region.

 The rope-worked 1 in 34 incline at Bank was realigned in 1874 to reduce the gradient to that of 1 in 52 and thus enable locomotive working over the entire Hartlepool-Sunderland route.